Pizza Hut is testing beer and wine delivery

 Pizza Hut bets you want some booze delivered with that pepperoni pie.

-The pizza chain said Tuesday that it will start testing pout beer and wine delivery in certain cities.
+The pizza chain said Tuesday that it will start testing beer and wine delivery in certain cities.

 "We're excited to offer the convenience of beer and wine delivered to a customer's home," said Stacy Lynn Bourgeois, Pizza Hut's director of brand marketing, in an interview with CNNMoney.